Store location → open daily 10:30am to 5 pm

-Cherokee Silversmith General B. Grant created this award-winning piece of Native Jewelry Art.
+Cherokee Silversmith General B. Grant created this award-winning piece of Native American Art.
 He called it 'The Chief is Present' which derives from a Cherokee Indian status, describing a person with a high level of courage and the ability to make decisions that will benefit the greater good of the community.

 Three strands of meticulously handcrafted Wampum beads carry a full set of authentic bear claws from a wild Black Bear of the Great Smoky Mountains of North Carolina.
-Every single bearclaw is secured in a premium Sterling Silver cap decorated with a contemporary shadowbox Native feather design and is connected to the three strands of purple/white Wampum beads.
+Every single bear claw is secured in a premium Sterling Silver cap decorated with a contemporary shadowbox Native American feather design and is connected to the three strands of purple/white Wampum beads.
 Each Wampum bead is carefully handcrafted, assorted based on color and shaped to fit the evenly smooth necklace strands.
 This necklace combines Cherokee Master Jewelry-work, cultural value and Cherokee life style on a high artistic level.
 The necklace is approximately 35 inches long.

 It was awarded 1st place in the 'cultural item' category at the 2013 Eiteljorg Museum Art competition in Indianapolis, Indiana.